brainboxdotcc/ssod/docs/index.md

 # ✨ Introduction to the Seven Spells Scripting System

 Welcome to the reference documentation for **The Seven Spells of Destruction** content authoring system.
-This guide not only teaches you how to use the tools — it also explains *why* they exist and *what* they enable.
+This guide not only teaches you how to use the tools, it also explains *why* they exist and *what* they enable.

 ---